 This training will be held on Thursday, September 21, 2017 in Colorado Springs.
 Please click here to learn more about this course.

 Evaluating Your Truancy and Attendance Program

-The training will be held on Friday, February 3, 2017 from 9:00 to 4:00, in Denver.
-Please click here to view additional information and to register.
+The training will be held on Friday, September 22, 2017 in Colorado Springs.
+Please click here for more information and to register.